 Get the Best of Your Customer’s Curiosity

 Ask a question.
-The best questions elicit a need to open the email in order to answer.
+The best questions elicit a need to open the email to get the answer.
 By sparking curiosity in the customer, you keep your brand top of mind.
-They will be more motivated to open the email and claim their discount and follow through to your site.
+They will be more motivated to open the email and return to your site.

 The email subject line should excite the customer.
 Create a sense of urgency that compels the user to open the email.
 Urgency can be conveyed without a demanding tone.
-You can include an offer’s actual expiration date or instead utilize time-sensitive language in your email subject line.
-Time-sensitive language would be letting the customer know their cart is expiring soon or that the discount is a limited time offer.
+Try including an offer’s actual expiration date.
+Alternatively, utilize time-sensitive language; let the customer know their cart is expiring soon or that the discount is a limited time offer.
 “Don’t miss out” is a great example of creating urgency, while also invoking FOMO (fear of missing out) in the shopper- a perfect mix for a successful conversion.